Tower of Babel Progression, Gold, and Altar Guide

 Gold is the main resource that turns completed runs into permanent progress.

-You can use gold for Altar upgrades, shop items, gear recovery, and other hub systems.
+You can use gold for Altar upgrades, shop items, gear recovery, hidden convenience unlocks, and other hub systems.
 Early on, gold should be treated as a progression tool, not just a shopping currency.

 If your problem is…Spend gold on…